Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ## Overview
 This document outlines a structured framework for emotional representation in AI-generated music, focusing on:
 1. **Identification of Emotional Goals**
-   - **Core Emotions**: Identify core emotions that AI should express in music, including but not limited to happiness, sadness, anger, surprise, and fear, through collaborative efforts.
+   - **Key Emotions**: Through collaborative discussions, identify key emotions for AI expression in music, including but not limited to happiness, sadness, anger, surprise, and fear.
    - **Contextual Applications**: Align emotional expressions with specific contexts, such as storytelling, ambiance settings, or social commentaries.
 2. **Evaluation of AI Limitations**
    - **Technical Constraints**: Recognize current limitations of AI models relating to emotional depth and authenticity.